Narrow bands, electrostatic interactions and band topology in graphene stacks: Appendix B: Self-consistent Hartree interaction

 with $\rho_\text{H}(\vec G_{n})=\left|\rho_\text{H}(\vec G_{n})\right|e^{i\arg\left[\rho_\text{H}(\vec G_{n})\right]}$ a complex number with $-\pi<\arg\left[\rho_\text{H}(\vec G_{n})\right]<\pi$ and $V_{0}=e^{2}/\varepsilon L$ the effective Coulomb potential.
 Due to the triangular symmetry of the superlattice potential the above equation can be written as

-To solve the self-consistent Hartree Hamiltonian in Eq.~(\ref{eq: Main Hamiltonian}), the charge distribution is approximated as $\rho_{H}=\overline{\rho}_{H}+\delta\rho_{H}$ where $\overline{\rho}_{H}$ is a constant which takes into account the total density from all bands not included in the calculations~\citep{Guinea2018a}.
-The charge distribution is fixed by considering an homogeneous state at charge neutrality (CN), this is $\rho_{H}=0$.
-Therefore, the integral in Eq.~(\ref{eq: rho components}) is evaluated only over energy levels with $E_l\left(\vec k\right)$ between CN and the Fermi level.
+To solve the self-consistent Hartree Hamiltonian, the charge distribution is approximated as $\rho_{H}=\overline{\rho}_{H}+\delta\rho_{H}$ where $\overline{\rho}_{H}$ is a constant which takes into account the total density from all bands not included in the calculations~\cite{Guinea2018a}.
+The charge distribution is fixed by considering an homogeneous state at the CNP, this is $\rho_{H}=0$.
+Therefore, the integral in Eq.~(\ref{eq: rho components}) is evaluated only over energy levels with $E_l\left(\vec k\right)$ between the CNP and Fermi level.
 The matrix elements of the Hartree potential $V_H$ in Eq. (\ref{eq: rho components}) depends implicitly on the filling fraction $\nu$ of the conduction band.
 For a fully filled valence and conduction bands we have $\nu=4$ and when they are both empty we have $\nu=-4$.
-For a given value of the filling, we calculate the miniband spectrum and wavefunctions with self-consistent diagonalization of the Hamiltonian in Eq.~(\ref{eq: Main Hamiltonian}) by considering a coupling up to 5 stars, corresponding to a total of $N=91$ vectors in the reciprocal space.
+For a given value of the filling, we calculate the miniband spectrum and wavefunctions with self-consistent diagonalization of the main Hamiltonian by considering a coupling up to 5 stars, corresponding to a total of $N=91$ vectors in the reciprocal space.